Emerging into a new work culture

 - Automation, robotics and algorithms control merchandise management and are taking over aspects of human work performance.

-- The communication media make it possible to access information at any time and to make presentations that are tailored to the users.
+- The communication media make it possible to access information at any time and to personalisation.

-- Participation at the social level requires corresponding participation within companies.
+- Participation and social reponsibility at the social level require corresponding participation within companies.

 New types of work